magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-apply.md

   <p>If you apply a theme a second or subsequent time, you might need to manually clear the <code>pub/static/frontend/&lt;Vendor&gt;/&lt;theme&gt;</code> directory.
 This directory stores the <a href="{{site.gdeurl}}architecture/view/static-process.html#publish-static-view-files" target="_blank">published</a> <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-structure.html#theme-structure-pub" target="_blank">static files</a>.</p>
 </div>

+ -->

 <h2 id="theme-apply-apply">Apply a theme</h2>
-After you add your theme to the file system<!--ADDLINK -->, you can apply it to your store.
+After you <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-create.html">add your theme to the file system</a>, you can apply it to your store.
 You apply a theme in Admin.

 To apply a theme: